Top 10 ways to prepare your business for Brexit

 Further changes are expected to the UK’s immigration regime, which may affect your future staffing plans.
 If you or your staff travel regularly in the EU for business purposes, you can check the visa requirements for each country here.

 Your supply chains and exports

-Being outside the EU may disrupt supply chains, if the UK also leaves the Customs Union.
-If you import anything from the continent (or indeed anything that comes via UK ports) then you may face increased delays at the border.
+Being outside the EU may disrupt supply chains, but if the UK leaves under the Withdrawal Agreement then trade should continue without too much friction at least initially.
+If you import anything from the continent (or indeed anything that comes via UK ports) then you may in the longer term face increased delays at the border.
 Consider how time-sensitive your supply chains are and see if you need to make new arrangements with your suppliers.
 You may also want to invest in greater storage space so you can stockpile materials if necessary.

 It is possible that tariffs may apply between the UK and the EU post-Brexit.
 In essence, this would make it more expensive for you to buy certain items from the EU, and could also make it more expensive for customers in the EU to buy your product.
 To plan for this contingency, make sure you know the HS codes and the EU MFN (‘Most Favoured Nation’) tariff applicable for your product.
 Now you can work out what impact this tariff might have on your sale price in the EU, and estimate the effect on your business model.